Kate Gunning, CEO & Founder

 Daniel Rafferty, Senior Consultant / Patent Agent

-Daniel Rafferty is a Ph.D. scientist with over 14 years of experience in parenteral and intranasal liquid protein formulation.
-Daniel has translated his postdoctoral experience in drug delivery systems for HIV prophylaxis into industry at Pfizer, Sanofi-Pasteur and MedImmune.
-He has experience in the research and development of vaccine adjutants delivering CMC development/IND submissions to regulatory authorities.
+Daniel Rafferty was a Ph.D. scientist with over 14 years of experience in parenteral and intranasal liquid protein formulation.
+Daniel translated his postdoctoral experience in drug delivery systems for HIV prophylaxis into industry at Pfizer, Sanofi-Pasteur and MedImmune.
+He had experience in the research and development of vaccine adjutants delivering CMC development/IND submissions to regulatory authorities.

-Recently, Daniel joined Stanford’s SPARK medical research translation program as a product development and IP mentor.
-His work includes working with research groups to select candidate molecules for commercialization and determine their IP freedom to operate.
+Daniel joined Stanford’s SPARK medical research translation program as a product development and IP mentor.
+His work included working with research groups to select candidate molecules for commercialization and determine their IP freedom to operate.